 Light up the house by replacing nonfunctional bulbs and dusting the functional ones.
 This will ensure that the house has enough light.
-Make necessary small repairs like broken locks, unhinged cabinet doors, dripping faucets, and cracks on walls.
+Make necessary small repairs fixing unhinged cabinet doors, dripping faucets, and cracks on walls.
 Keep pets out of the way and reduce pet hair and smells when showing your house.

-These tiny details make a huge difference when trying to sell your house quickly.
+These details make a huge difference when trying to sell your house quickly.

 Do you have a nice house in a bad neighborhood?
 Capitalize on the positive aspects of the neighborhood like shopping malls, grocery stores, and restaurants to charm potential buyers.
 Ensure you are as truthful as possible.